Certified Pharmacy Technician

 To thrive in this role, you should have:

-✔ Up to 1 year Pharmacy (Required)
+- Up to 1 year Pharmacy experience is required.

 Job Overview: